raygon-renderer/thermite/README.md

 ### `nightly`

-The `nightly` feature enables nightly-only optimizations such as accelerated half-precision encoding/decoding, as well as some extra optimization hints for likely and unlikely branching.
+The `nightly` feature enables nightly-only optimizations such as accelerated half-precision encoding/decoding.